 The inflorescence is a single flower atop a 3 to 6 inch high scape, that is smooth and greenish to purple in color.
 The scape bends downward near the flowerhead.
 Scapes rise directly from the rootstock and may be multiple.

-Flowers: Each flower 3/4 to 1-1/4 inches wide with a pale violet to deep blue corolla of 5 petals that spread outward, each petal rounded or obtusely pointed at the tip.
+Each chasmogamous flower is 3/4 to 1-1/4 inches wide with a pale violet to deep blue corolla of 5 petals that spread outward, each petal rounded or obtusely pointed at the tip.
 The upper petals may be more elongated than the lower petal.
 All the petals often have white splotches in the throat area and the lower petal also has that white patch in the throat lined with dark purple lines that are nectar guides for insects.
 The three lower petals are bearded (hairs in the throat area) The 5 stamens are obscured by the bearding.
+They have very short and thin filaments.
+Each stamen has a dorsal appendage and the five appendages cohere tightly to form a hollow cone around the central section of the single style which rises from 3 sectioned ovary.
 The outer calyx has five green linear pointed sepals.
-Flowers are not fragrant.
-This violet has self-fertilizing flowers (referred to as 'cleistogamous' flowers, which lack petals) in addition to the normal flowers requiring pollination.
-This type of flower produces a seed capsule and are found at or near ground level.
+Flowers are not fragrant and may not produce a seed capsule.

 Seed: The fruit is a brown seed capsule containing numerous seeds that are ejected when ripe.
 The seeds in the capsule are small, weighing 28,000 to the ounce.
 For germination seeds need first, 60 days of cold stratification and when planted need light, so should not be covered.
 Best to sow outside in the Autumn and let nature do the work.